dotnet/csharplang/spec/expressions.md

 User defined conversions are not considered by the is operator.

+> [!NOTE]
-\[*Note*: As the is operator is evaluated at runtime, all type arguments have been substituted and there are no open types (§9.4.3) to consider. *end note*\]
+> As the is operator is evaluated at runtime, all type arguments have been substituted and there are no open types (§9.4.3) to consider.

+> [!NOTE]
-\[*Note*: The is operator can be understood in terms of compile-time types and conversions as follows, where C is the compile-time type of E:
+> The is operator can be understood in terms of compile-time types and conversions as follows, where C is the compile-time type of E:

 -   If the compile-time type of e is the same as T, or if an implicit reference conversion (§11.2.7), boxing conversion (§11.2.8), wrapping conversion (§11.6), or an explicit unwrapping conversion (§11.6) exists from the compile-time type of E to T: